-Though it is perpetually overlooked for “sexier” elements of website design, navigation can actually make or break a website.
+Though it is perpetually overlooked for “sexier” elements of auto dealer website design, navigation can actually make or break a website.
 Simple and intuitive navigation helps users make their way around your site — limiting frustration and making it easy for shoppers to go about their business.

 Good navigation is consistent, clear, and immediately accessible.
-The best dealership websites take this a step further by supporting solid navigation with exceptional design and creative navigation options.
+The best dealership websites take this a step further by supporting solid navigation with exceptional web design and creative navigation options.

 These nifty tools are a price-conscious shopper’s best friend.
 They allow the user quickly evaluate vehicles based on their financial situation and determine the best fit without having to involve the dealership or even change site.
 Pricing calculators like this help keep shoppers on your site, provide them with the tools they need, and build a solid and trustworthy relationship.